 - a series of no deal guidance notices to offer advice on how to prepare if the UK and EU does not reach a deal

 - a Partnership Pack (PDF) to enable businesses to prepare, and a web page with step by step guides: How to find what you need in this partnership pack

 See the following resources:

-- New Anglia Local Enterprise Partnership Brexit advice for your business: includes bespoke advice from government to businesses, funding opportunities, information for businesses from government and national business representatives
+- Visit the New Anglia Local Enterprise Partnership website for Brexit advice for your business: includes bespoke advice from government to businesses, funding opportunities, information for businesses from government and national business representatives

 - The potential implications of Brexit for Norfolk and Suffolk (PDF): an economic analysis for Suffolk and Norfolk.